lelemoyog/core-IPs-2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.

+#### By ISSA SAITEMU
+## Description
+a web application where your are allowed to search for git hub users and repositories

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.